andrewhumble/app/README.md

 ***********

+## Vendor and Customer Login
+Both vendor and customer users of LittyLit log into their accounts via /login.php, which is accessible through the welcome.html page.

+## Vendor and Customer Login

 ## Libraries/Frameworks Used
 LittyLit is built using HTML5, CSS3, MySQL, and PHP.
 The only framework used is Bootstrap, on top of CSS3, which provides a set of classes specially designed for responsive, mobile-first design.